-The Healthy Living Assessment and Enhanced Living Assessment are comprehensive panels of blood tests that provide insight into liver, kidney, blood, electrolyte, heart and metabolic health.
-The Healthy Living Assessment may be used as an initial screening test, or ordered as a follow-up panel.
-The Healthy Living Assessment may be recommended in the presence of elevated IgG to Candida, abnormal cortisol levels, low DHEAS, low testosterone, suspected anemia or nutritional deficiency, low levels of essential elements, gastric or peptic ulcer, and/or general malaise.
+The Healthy Living and Enhanced Healthy Living Assessments are comprehensive panels of blood tests that provide insight into liver, kidney, blood, electrolyte, heart and metabolic health.
+These assessments may be used as an initial screening, or ordered as a follow-up assessment.
+The Healthy Living and Enhanced Healthy Living Assessments may be recommended in the presence of elevated IgG to candida, abnormal cortisol levels, low DHEAS, low testosterone, suspected anemia or nutritional deficiency, low levels of essential elements, gastric or peptic ulcer, and/or general malaise.